Steve Patterson (soccer)

-Steve Patterson is a retired American soccer forward.
+Steve Patterson is an American retired soccer forward.
 He is the head coach of the Foothill High School girls’ soccer team.

 Youth

 In 1994, Patterson graduated from Foothill High School.
 He attended Fresno State University, playing on the men's soccer team from 1994 to 1996.

 Professional

 In 1997, Patterson turned professional with the Colorado Foxes of the USISL A-League.
 He finished the season with sixteen goals, placing him fourth on the league's scoring chart.
 Patterson was also selected as Second Team All League.
 At the end of the season, Patterson signed with the Colorado Rapids.
 On November 6, 1997, the Chicago Fire selected Patterson in the 1997 MLS Expansion Draft.
 The Fire waived him on March 1, 1998.
 In 1998, Patterson moved to the Orange County Zodiac where he played until 2000.
 In 2004, he spent the first half of the season with the Orange County Blue Star.